 They took us to a famous football club and described their achievement and passion for football, some players recognized at National and International level, our findings were that people loved sports very much.

 People seemed dedicated and rushed to the Mosque to perform their daily prayers.

-It’s lunch time, they said you guys must be hungry by now, we said off course, they took us to a nearby restaurant to have lunch, after we finished, we wanted to pay for the lunch but they stopped us and didn’t let us to pay and said guest never pays in Lyari, it’s on us.
+It’s lunchtime, they said you guys must be hungry by now, we said, of course, they took us to a nearby restaurant to have lunch, after we finished, we wanted to pay for the lunch but they stopped us and didn’t let us pay and said guest never pays in Lyari, it’s on us.

-We asked about Hamara team future goals, they said there are number of initiatives going to take place and one of us have just arrived from UAE to look into management aspect of it, especially focusing on Education, Child development, Art, Film and Singers etc. In addition soon we will be advertising some positions for females candidates to join our team and soon we will be collecting resumes and short list them to interview.
+We asked about Hamara team future goals, they said there are many initiatives going to take place and one of us have just arrived from UAE to look into management aspect of it, especially focusing on Education, Child development, Art, Film and Singers etc. In addition soon we will be advertising some positions for females candidates to join our team and soon we will be collecting resumes and shortlist them to interview.